 10. Share knowledge.

-Nearly everything I learned, I learned from working friends and colleagues, not even necessarily on projects together, but sometimes just because they recommended a website or a book, or simply from working in the same room together and talking about how we do things.
-It could be as simple as learning a keyboard shortcut to do something (which, incidentally, you should try to learn now because it will save your wrists in the future, as will learning to get comfortable with using a mouse with your left hand - another thing a colleague suggested), or as big as learning about a new design style which could transform your career.
+Nearly everything I learned, I learned from working with friends and colleagues.
+We didn't even necessarily on projects together, but sometimes just because they recommended a website or a book, or simply from working in the same room together and talking about how we do things.
+It could be as basic as learning a keyboard shortcut to do something (which, incidentally, you should try to learn now because it will save your wrists in the future, as will learning to get comfortable with using a mouse with your left hand - another thing a colleague suggested), or as big as learning about a new design style which could transform your career.
 Go to free classes, talks, etc, and read about design for fun.
 Get books out of the library, put up posters, keep packaging, immerse yourself in designs you like and let them become part of your life.